Air Fryer Honey Mustard Chicken Sausage and Veggies served over quinoa and greens with honey mustard, ready in 30 minutes!

 Overhead view of the sausage and veggies in the air fryer basket.

-Today I’m sharing something I whipped together as a super-quick dinner the other night.
-The aim of this Chicken Sausage and Veggies recipe is to be ready on the table in 30 minutes or less.
-We use a few store-bought shortcuts to keep the prep time short, which I’ll discuss below.
-But first, let’s talk about the delicious honey mustard sauce!
+Today I’m sharing a super-quick dinner I threw together: Chicken Sausage and Veggies, ready in 30 minutes or less.
+A few store-bought shortcuts keep prep simple, and the real star is the honey mustard sauce!

 Images of the honey mustard sauce before and after blending.